School Assembly Ideas

 Standardized Testing Reward

-Another virtual school assembly idea is to host a show after the standardized tests are over.
+Another great school assembly idea is to host a show after the standardized tests are over.
 During testing you can promote the show with a phrase like "Only 3 more days until the big show."
 It will bring a sense of excitement to the air during a time that can be very grueling for students.

 Having a big prize like a fun school assembly after testing will also pay dividends the following year as you can tell the students, "Remember last year when we had that fun show after testing?
 This year we are going to do something even bigger."